Professor

 “Fascism Carved in Stone: Monuments to Loyal Spirits in Wartime Manchukuo.”
 In Visualizing Fascism: The Twentieth-Century Rise of the Global Right.
 Edited by Julia Adeney Thomas and Geoff Eley.
 Durham: Duke University Press, 2020, pp. 44-68.

-Honors: Taiwan Ministry of Foreign Affairs Research Fellowship; Marquis Distinguished Teaching Award; Visiting Scholar at Kyoto University Center for Integrated Areas Studies; National Endowment for the Humanities Sabbatical Year Fellowship; Thomas Roy and Lura Forrest Jones Lecture Award, Lafayette College; Japan Society for the Promotion of Science Research Grant.
+Honors: Lafayette College Advisor of the Year; Taiwan Ministry of Foreign Affairs Research Fellowship; Marquis Distinguished Teaching Award; Visiting Scholar at Kyoto University Center for Integrated Areas Studies; National Endowment for the Humanities Sabbatical Year Fellowship; Thomas Roy and Lura Forrest Jones Lecture Award; Japan Society for the Promotion of Science Research Fellow.